GoMatrixHosting/create-awx-system/docs/User_Manual.md

 Show Registration Button	If you show the registration button on the welcome page.

+Configure Element Subdomain

+Configure Element clients subdomain location.
+(Eg: 'element' for element.example.org)

 Set Element Subdomain		Sets the subdomain of the Element web-client, you should only specify the subdomain, not the base domain you've already set.
-				(Eg: 'element' for element.example.org) Note that if you change this value you'll need to reconfigure your DNS.
+				(Eg: 'element' for element.example.org) Note that to change this value you'll need to reconfigure your DNS first, adding the new CNAME record.

+Configure Email Relay

+Enable MailGun relay to increase verification email reliability.

+Enable Email Relay		Enables the MailGun email relay server, enabling this will increase the reliability of your email verification.

 Configure Jitsi